Cuprate/cuprate/books/protocol/src/consensus_rules/transactions/ring_ct/mlsag.md

 Which means that for the true spends column the entry in the last row will be commitment to 0.

-By structuring the matrix like this the true spend has to be a the same index in each inputs ring, which is not good for privacy.
+By structuring the matrix like this the true spend has to be the same index in each inputs ring, which is not good for privacy.

 ### Number Of Ring Members